-A solo kayak gives you more freedom on the water to kind of do your own thing.
-My wife and I love to explore different places, even when we are together.
+A solo kayak gives you more freedom to do your own thing.
+My wife and I love exploring different places, even when together.
 She can do her thing while I am off fishing on my kayak.
 Solo’s work well for us.

-If you want to share paddling duties and want some extra space, then a tandem might be right for you.
-If you are both fishing, then a tandem yak might be great for you.
+If you want to share paddling duties and are keen on extra space, then a tandem might be right for you.
+If you are both fishing, then a tandem yak might be great.

-By storage, I mean, storing stuff on your kayak.
-I will get into storing your actual kayak in a bit.
-There is a limited amount of space for gear on your kayak, so you need to plan accordingly.
+There is limited space for gear on your kayak, so you must plan accordingly.
 Look for things like a storage hatch where you can keep some of your gear while you are on the water.

 These hatches can keep things dry, but I warn you that you may want to take extra precautions.
 My experience has been that even “dry” hatches can be prone to leaking.